Skip to content

 Day 1: Practice Your Self-Description

 Self-descriptions provide context about the appearance of the speaker to participants who are blind, partially sighted, or joining with a low internet bandwidth.
 They help individuals mentally visualize speakers in the context of social media content, video and phone calls, webinars, and conferences, which improves inclusion.
+Have some fun with it.

 When creating a self-description, keep it brief and include your: